Phones · Resale guide

 Essential Checks

-- Check IMEI (*#06#) and verify it matches Settings > About > IMEI.
-Mismatches mean the phone’s motherboard might have been replaced—a red flag.
+- Check IMEI (*#06#) and verify it matches Settings > About > IMEI, the SIM tray, and the original box (if available)—mismatches mean the motherboard might have been replaced.

-- Test all physical buttons—power, volume up/down.
-Ensure they feel clicky and respond consistently.
+- Test all physical buttons—power, volume up/down—ensure they are tactile and responsive, not mushy or stuck.

-- Test both the bottom speaker, earpiece, and microphone by making a quick call or playing music.
+- Test both speakers, earpiece, and microphone by making a call and playing media.
+Ensure sound is clear and free of crackling.

-- Test front and back cameras—take photos and videos.
-Look for dust spots, focus issues, or OIS wobble.
+- Test front and back cameras—take photos and videos, check for dust spots, focus issues, and OIS wobble.
+Test flash functionality.

-- Verify the fingerprint sensor works on the first try and unlocks consistently.
+- Verify fingerprint sensor works on the first try with multiple fingers.
+Ensure it’s fast and accurate.

-- Check for screen burn-in: Open a pure white image at full brightness and look for faint shadows or discoloration.
+- Check for screen burn-in or discolouration: Open a white image at full brightness and look for any persistent shadows or uneven colours on the AMOLED display.

-- Check if Google Factory Reset Protection (FRP) is removed—ask the seller to factory reset in front of you and try setting it up as a new device.
+- Check if Google FRP (Factory Reset Protection) is removed: Ask the seller to factory reset the device in front of you and ensure it boots to the initial setup screen without asking for a previous Google account.

-- Check for water damage—remove the SIM tray and look inside the slot with a flashlight for a small white/silver sticker (Liquid Contact Indicator).
+- Check for water damage: Remove the SIM tray and look inside the slot with a flashlight.
+A small white/silver sticker (Liquid Contact Indicator) should be visible.
 If it’s pink or red, the phone has had significant water contact.

 | Code | Function |